polyformproject/polyform-licenses/Polyform-Noncompete.md

 ## Competing Uses

 A good or service competes with the software if it provides so much of the software's functionality to users, and so little additional functionality of a different kind, that it becomes a practical substitute for the software for at least some potential users.
-A good or service competes even if it offers the functionality of the software as a different kind of software: application as service, library as plugin, framework as development tool, interpreter as operating system, and so on.
+A good or service competes even if it offers the functionality of the software as a different kind of software: application as service, library as plugin, framework as development tool, interpreter as operating system, and so on, or for a different language or platform.

 ## Prior Uses